nicwjh/Portfolio-Optimization/README.md

 Repository  Link: [https://github.com/nicwjh/Portfolio-Optimization)

 ## Acknowledgements
 I would like to thank Professor Soroush Saghafian for his mentorship throughout this project.
-The exceptional learning environment and resources provided by [Harvard University](https://github.com/harvard) have also been instrumental in shaping this work.
+The exceptional learning environment and resources provided by [Harvard University](https://github.com/harvard) has also been instrumental in shaping this work.

 [license-shield]: https://img.shields.io/github/license/othneildrew/Best-README-Template.svg?style=for-the-badge
 [license-url]: https://opensource.org/licenses/MIT